chandanhpcic/docs/source/manual/how-tos/proxytransparent.rst

 =======================
 Setup Transparent Proxy
 =======================
-OPNsense offers a powerful proxy that can be used in combination with category based web filtering and any ICAP capable anti virus/malware engine.
+Reticen8 offers a powerful proxy that can be used in combination with category based web filtering and any ICAP capable anti virus/malware engine.
 The proxy can be configured to run in transparent mode, this mean the clients browser does not have to be configured for the web proxy, but all traffic is diverted to the